exadel-inc/esl/src/modules/esl-share/README.md

  - `getButton` - gets the button configuration for the given name
  - `getGroup` - gets the group of buttons configuration for the given name
  - `append` - updates the configuration with a `ESLShareButtonConfig`(s) or `ESLShareGroupConfig`(s)
+ - `update` - updates items configuration from the list with the specified partial config

 #### Events